Belgium in the Eurovision Song Contest 2007: Internal selection

-The Belgian entry for the 2007 Eurovision Song Contest was selected via an internal selection by RTBF.
-On 20 February 2007, the broadcaster announced during the La Une programme Bonnie & Clyde that they had selected the band The KMG's to represent Belgium in Helsinki.
+The Belgian entry for the Eurovision Song Contest 2007 was selected via an internal selection by RTBF.
+On 20 February 2007, the broadcaster announced during the La Une programme Bonnie & Clyde, hosted by Jacques Mercier and Armelle Gysen, that they had selected the band The KMG's to represent Belgium.
 Among artists that were previously rumoured to be selected for the competition included the bands Été 67 and Saule et les Pleureurs.
-The song the KMG's would perform at the contest, "Love Power", was released to the public online by VRT on 23 February 2007 and officially presented on 26 February 2007 during Bonnie & Clyde.
-The song was written by member of the band, Wakas Ashiq (Sexyfire), along with Paul Curtiz, and was the first Walloon entry performed in English.
+The song the KMG's would perform at the contest, "Love Power", was released online by Flemish broadcaster VRT on 23 February 2007 and officially presented to the public the following day during the VivaCité radio programme Tip Top.
+The song was written by member of the band Wakas Ashiq along with Paul Curtiz, and was the first Walloon entry performed in English.
+The first live televised performance of the song occurred 26 February 2007 during Bonnie & Clyde.